 The above security schema shows how we’ll configure security layers for your web-server.
 The idea of such layering works and has proven itself in various cases.
 So let’s start from the beginning:

-which takes the first bullet in such setup and does majority of dirty work like:
+which takes the first bullet in such a setup and does a majority of dirty work like:

 - instant blocking of the hackers